MoDeeJr/ObjParser/README.md

 # ObjParser
-Small, custom Application built entirely with Java.
+Mini Application built entirely with Java.
 Has a front-end GUI to process 3D files of type .obj.
 It parses vertex positions based on triangulated face data, and exports a list of unified geometrical vertex positions.

 E.g. usable for a triangle mesh in Bullet Physics.